-This chapter provides the Commission's assessment of the rule change request.
-It examines each issue by providing the perspective of AEMO and stakeholders, followed by the Commission's assessment of each issue.
+This chapter sets out the Commission's assessment of the rule change request, and the perspectives of stakeholders, in reaching its conclusion that the rule be made, in the form proposed by AEMO.
+The chapter examines each issue by providing the perspectives of AEMO and stakeholders, followed by the Commission's assessment of each issue.